hectoxor/app-with-backend/README.md

-Registration and login app connected with MongoDB databases for next optimizations.
+Registration and login react app connected with MongoDB databases for next optimizations.